Resonances on geometrically finite graphs: Examples and computations

-We now show numerics of large random geometrically finite graphs.
-To generate the below graphs, which were generated using Maple \cite{maple}, we started with a random $7$-regular graph on 500 vertices (thus $q = 6$).
-We then randomly chose $c$ edges which we removed and replaced with a cusp at each endpoint of the removed edge, and randomly chose $f$ of the remaining edges of the original graph which we also removed and replaced with a funnel at each endpoint of the removed edge.
+We begin by showing some numerics of large random geometrically finite graphs with cusps.
+To generate the graphs below in Figure \ref{fig_numerics_cusps}, which were generated using Maple \cite{maple}, we started with a random $7$-regular graph on 500 vertices (thus $q = 6$).
+We then randomly chose $c$ edges which we removed and replaced with a cusp at each endpoint of the removed edge.
 We then computed those $\mu$ such that the associated resonance matrix becomes non-invertible.
-On the graph we show the unit circle (in blue), the circle of radius $\frac{1}{\sqrt{q}}$ (in green), the points $\pm \sqrt{q}$ (in black) and the points $\pm \frac{1}{\sqrt{q}}$ (in green).
-We remark that, by the Kesten-Mckay law, a large random finite regular graph will have nearly all of its resonances (which correspond to eigenvalues) on the unit circle (which, with respect to Laplacian eigenvalue, corresponds to the Ramanujan range $[-2\sqrt{q}, 2 \sqrt{q}]$).
+On the graph we show the unit circle (in blue), the circle of radius $\frac{1}{\sqrt{q}}$ (in green), the points $\pm \sqrt{q}$ (in black) and the points $\pm \frac{1}{\sqrt{q}}$ (in green), and we show a histogram plot of the distribution of magnitudes of the resonances.
+We remark that, by the Kesten-McKay law, a large random finite regular graph will have nearly all of its resonances (which correspond to eigenvalues) on the unit circle (which, with respect to adjacency operator eigenvalue, corresponds to the Ramanujan range $[-2\sqrt{q}, 2 \sqrt{q}]$).

-We begin by showing what happens if we add more and more cusps (and no funnels); see Figure \ref{fig_numerics_cusps}.
-Visually, we observe that the resonances appear to either get pushed onto the real axis, or close to the imaginary axis (but away from 0).
-However if keep adding cusps, then all of the resonances are on the real line.
-As we add more and more, the resonances are pushed closer and closer to $\pm \sqrt{q}$.
+Visually, we observe that, upon adding cusps, the resonances appear to either get pushed onto the real axis, or close to the imaginary axis (but away from 0).
+However if we keep adding more cusps, then all of the resonances are on the real line.
+We do not have a good theoretic explanation for this phenomenon.
+As we continue adding more and more cusps, the resonances are pushed closer and closer to $\pm \sqrt{q}$.
 This makes sense because if we replace all edges by cusps, then we get a bunch of disconnected graphs consisting of one vertex attached to $q+1$ cusps.
 From the perspective of spectral theory, this is essentially the same thing as the modular curve (Section \ref{sec_modular_curve}) which we computed to have resonances only at $\pm \sqrt{q}$.

-We now consider the case of adding more and more funnels (but no cusps); see Figure \ref{fig_numerics_funnels}.
-This has the effect of pushing the resonances towards the circle of radius $\frac{1}{\sqrt{q}}$.
-This makes sense when we consider the case of the hyperbolic cylinder from Section \ref{sec_hyperbolic_cylinder} with longer and longer central geodesic (in which case the resonances were equidistributing on this circle).
-However, as we keep adding more and more funnels, they begin to either be close to zero or be exactly $\pm \frac{1}{\sqrt{q}}$.
-The latter phenomenon occurs because if we replace all edges by funnels, then we get a bunch of disconnected trees, and we know from Section \ref{sec_example_tree} that these have resonances only at $\pm \frac{1}{\sqrt{q}}$.